 COVID-19 Rental Repayment Plan Ordinance

-The Emeryville City Council adopted a Rental Repayment ordinance that provides tenants with twelve (12) months to repay unpaid rent during the COVID-19 pandemic.
+The Emeryville City Council adopted two Rental Repayment ordinances that provides tenants with twelve (12) months to repay unpaid rent during the COVID-19 pandemic.
 The repayment plan must be presented in writing and may not be for less than a twelve-month period.

 Emergency Rental Assistance Program

 The Emeryville City Council approved the creation of a Emergency Rental Assistance Program to mitigate potential homelessness and displacement of existing Emeryville Affected Residential Tenants that experience a decrease in household income due to the COVID- 19 pandemic.
 The City has partnered with Bay Area Community Service (BACS) to administer the program.
 The Emergency Rental Assistance Program will provide rental assistance in an amount not to exceed the monthly amount identified in the chart below based on unit type, to affected tenant households at or below 100% Area Median Income (AMI) or below.
-Funding will be prioritized for those affected households most at need.
+Funding will be prioritized for those affected households most at need and applications will be accepted on an ongoing basis until funding is expended.
 For the Program Requirements, please click HERE.

-Applications for June Rental Assistance have closed.
-All applicants have been notified about their application status.
-If you have questions about the status of your application, please contact BACS at 510-759-4868.
+Applications for October Rental Assistance have closed.
+If you have not received notification regarding your application, please contact BACS at 510-759-4868.

-Applications for July Rental Assistance will be accepted between June 1st and June 15th.
-To apply, click HERE.
-Applicants that were awarded assistance for June Rent are eligible to apply.
+Applications for November Rental Assistance will be accepted until October 30, 2020.
+To apply click HERE.
+Applicants can now apply for a third month of rental assistance (details on requirement for 3rd month of assistance is below maximum monthly rental assistance chart below).
 Once the application is submitted, the applicant will receive a confirmation of receipt email from BACs.
 Please have the following documents ready to upload in preparation to submit your application.
 Applications that are submitted with missing documentation will be accepted, however there will be a delay in processing these applications, as BACS works with you to submit the missing information.
+Applicants are no longer required to submit the W-9 from their landlord with the application, as BACS will reach out to the Landlord directly for this document.
 If you need assistance in completing an application, contact BACS at 510-759-4868.

 - Current Lease Agreement or documentation of rent paid